AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-timeline-structure.md

 in a stack are iterated from the bottom (the first entry in the stack) towards the top (the final entry in the stack).
 Images in a stack overlay lower images using an alpha composite operation respecting any alpha in the source materials.
+All compositing is assumed to occur over a background of zero values in color components, and 100% values for alpha components.
 Within a track, clips may overlap via a transition.
 In that case, the contribution of track is the linear blend of the elements joined by the transition.